-Inconsistent citation style rendering
+inconsistent citation style rendering

-Created on 20 February 2024, 4 months ago
+Created on 20 February 2024, over 1 year ago

 My team considered using the bibcite module for a project, but our spot-check of a handful of citation style–reference type permutations showed too many inconsistencies when compared with canonical standards (APA, MLA, Chicago, etc.).